clokd/hello-world/README.md

 # hello-world
-my first git repository
+My first git repository.
+How exciting!
-well, is this really goig to appear in this repository?
+Well, is this really going to appear in this repository?

-who knows/
+Who knows?
+It's a mystery.

-i guess we'll find out soon enough...
+I guess we'll find out soon enough...